-We perform the calculations of $E_R$ on $3\otimes3$ Werner states and isotropic states with different methods: analytical method, PPT criterion, convex hull approximation (CHA), and our method PureB-ext.
-We demonstrate our algorithm in this dimension, but our approach is actually available for various dimensions.
-The results shown in Fig. \ref{werner_and_isotropic} can almost represent all typical properties of pure bosonic extension near the boundary.
+Firstly, we calculate the REE for $3\otimes3$ Werner states and isotropic states respectively, with the following approaches: the analytical method, PPT criterion, CHA method, and our method, PureB-ext.
+The results are shown in Fig. \ref{werner_and_isotropic}, which demonstrates the numerical behavior of the PureB-ext compared to others.

-As we expect, the results given by the PPT criterion fit the analytical curve perfectly, while CHA gives an upper bound.
-Outside the boundary, our algorithm PureB-ext gives a series of satisfactory lower bounds that get close to the analytical results as $k$ increases.
-When we approach the boundary, we can see the curve of our PureB-ext's results becomes more and more like the actual one, while CHA seems to fail to characterize the boundary because CHA's curve is very gently across the boundary, and we cannot distinguish the boundary clearly.
-But for PureB-ext, it gives a sharp and clear transition on the boundary just as the actual one.
-As for the inside, it's clear that our method provides values close to 0 (due to the machine error), which is correct.
+The results obtained by the PPT criterion, and CHA method are consistent with the analytical curve while PureB-ext provides a series of satisfactory lower bounds that approach the analytical results as the value of $k$ increases.
+And we can see the clear boundaries for each pure bosonic extension.

-Furthermore, we also compare symmetric (bosonic) extensions in QETLAB with our algorithm.
-QETLAB is a MATLAB toolbox for quantum information, which provides functions to distinguish whether a state is symmetric (bosonic) extendible based on convex optimization.
+Then we compare the symmetric/bosonic extensions in QETLAB with PureB-ext.
+QETLAB is a MATLAB toolbox for quantum information that provides functions for determining whether a state is $k$-symmetric/bosonic extendible based on convex optimization.